-Strata managers are licensed by the BC Financial Safety Authority (BCFSA).
+Strata managers are licensed by the BC Financial Services Authority (BCFSA).
 If you have concerns with the actions of your strata manager you may contact the BCFSA to determine how they may be able to offer assistance.

 The most common complaints made to the BCFSA include:

 - Failing to provide financial records and other strata records

 - Professional misconduct including incompetence and conduct unbecoming of a strata manager

 - Spending strata corporation monies without direction from strata council

 - Entering into a contract for services or goods without direction from strata council

 - Mishandling of strata fees and/or misappropriation of strata funds

 - Unauthorized signing of strata documents or service agreements